Co-oping Schools Policy

-2. Schools may CO-OP, if they meet the following criteria:
+1) Schools may apply for a co-op if they meet the following criteria:

-a.
-Combined populations of the schools involved (grades 9 – 12) must not exceed 425 students (combined school populations exceeding 300 students will compete in the “AAA” category).
+- Combined populations of the schools involved (grades 9 – 12) must not exceed 425 students.

-e.
-Co-oping must take place for a minimum three year period for that sport (co-ops cannot switch schools during the three years, without MHSAA approval).
+- Co-oping must take place for a minimum three-year period for that sport (co-ops cannot switch schools during the three years, without MHSAA approval).

-g.
-The team must go under one school name – a new name cannot be created.
+- The team must go under one school name – a new co-op name cannot be created.

-h.
-The schools must maintain administration of the co-op (i.e. it could not be run or controlled by a parent or other group.)
+- The schools must maintain administration of the co-op (i.e. it cannot be managed or controlled by a parent or other group).

-l.
-Co-op is limited to the sports of Soccer, Volleyball, Hockey, Basketball, Fast Pitch, Baseball, Rugby, Ultimate and Football.
+- Co-op is limited to the sports of Soccer, Volleyball, Hockey, Basketball, Fast Pitch, Baseball, Rugby, Lacrosse, Ultimate, and Football.

-m.
-For the sports of Volleyball, Hockey and Basketball, combined co-op populations will determine the category that the new co-op may compete in at the provincial championship.
+- For the sports of Volleyball, Hockey and Basketball, combined co-op populations will determine the category that the new co-op may compete in at the Provincial Championships.